Vertebrate fauna of

 Female 7.5 cm, Male 4.5 cm

-A common species of scrubland, grassland and agricultural areas, this frog is easily identified by the pair of white bands running along the sides of the body.
-It is sometimes called the 'Red-eared Greenback' on account of the colour of the tympanum (left).
+Hylarana erythraea (Common Greenback, Green Paddy Frog) is a species of scrubland, grassland and agricultural areas,; it is easily identified by the pair of white stripes running along the sides of the body.
 The back may be green or brown.
+The tympanum is reddish brown.

 Its range extends from Thailand and Indochina to Peninsular Malaysia and Singapore, and down to the islands of Java, Borneo, Sulawesi and the Philippines.